vlazed/toggle-cursor/README.md

 ## Note

 This addon overrides `gui.EnableScreenClicker` to preserve the unlocked cursor state.
-This addon will still work even if other addons override this function.
-Expect undefined behavior due to this incompatibility.
+This addon will still work even if other addons override this function; however, if the cursor is unlocked and another addon disables screen clicking, the cursor will lock.

+Toggle `tmc_togglemousecursor` again to fix inconsistent behaviors.
+Otherwise, expect undefined behavior due to this incompatibility.